Solo Leveling Ending Explained

 Solo Leveling Ending Explained Beating the Monarchs

-A few chapters earlier, Jin-Woo had decided to use the Cup or Resurrection one final time to go back and defeat the Monarchs once and for all.
+A few chapters before the finale, Jin-Woo decided to use the Cup of Resurrection one final time to go back and defeat the Monarchs once and for all.

 Of course, readers have already seen the Shadow Monarch beat all sorts of enemies, so repeating his fights with powerful opponents such as Antares once more would be beside the point.